Frank Dillane: Career

 Dillane has acted in film, on stage, and on television.
 He made his film debut at his father's side as an extra in Welcome to Sarajevo (1997) when he was six years of age.
 He became more widely known when he portrayed Tom Riddle (a teenage Lord Voldemort) in Harry Potter and the Half-Blood Prince (2009).

 Dillane played James Papadopoulos in the independent movie Papadopoulos & Sons (directed by Marcus Markou) in 2011.
 After Dillane was cast, his father decided to rearrange his own filming schedule to play Harry Papadopoulos (James' dad).
 Stephen Dillane declared it was rare to have the opportunity "to work with your children after they left home".

 Kim Dickens, Cliff Curtis and Frank Dillane speaking at the 2015 San Diego Comic-Con, for Fear the Walking Dead.

 In July 2013, Dillane played in Candida at Theatre Royal, Bath, directed by Simon Godwin.
 In 2014, he played the role of Keyes in Viena and the Fantomes, directed by Gerardo Naranjo; Dakota Fanning also starred in the film.
 Also in 2014, he was cast in a proposed adaptation of Peter Goldsworthy's best-selling novel Maestro, which was to be directed by Catherine Jarvis.

 Dillane starred as Nick Clark, a "shaggy-haired recovering addict", in the horror drama series Fear the Walking Dead from its debut in 2015 until its fourth season.
-The role was a breakout role for Dillane, who was a fan favorite on the show.
+The role was a breakout role for Dillane, who was a fan favourite on the show.
 In 2016, he was nominated for a Saturn Award for Best Younger Actor in a Television Series for his work on Fear the Walking Dead.

 He played Owen Coffin in In the Heart of the Sea (2015).
 This adventure-drama film directed by Ron Howard is based on Nathaniel Philbrick's non-fiction book of the same name about the sinking of the American whaling ship Essex in 1820, an event that inspired the novel Moby-Dick.

 Dillane portrayed Shugs in the Netflix series Sense8, directed by the Wachowskis.

 He appeared alongside Beanie Feldstein and Alfie Allen in How to Build a Girl (2019), directed by Coky Giedroyc.

-In 2024, Dillane starred in the ITV serial drama Joan as Boisie Hannington, alongside Sophie Turner, acting the lead role as diamond thief Joan Hannington.
+In 2024, Dillane starred in the ITV serial drama Joan as Boisie Hannington, alongside Sophie Turner, portraying the lead role as diamond thief Joan Hannington.

+The same year, Dillane starred in Harvest.
+The film premiered at the 81st Venice International Film Festival, where it competed for the Golden Lion.

+Most recently, Dillane played the starring role in Harris Dickinson's feature film directorial debut, Urchin, winning Un Certain Regard for Best Actor at the 2025 Cannes Film Festival.

+Next, Dillane will star as John Willoughby, Marianne (Esmé Creed-Miles)'s love interest, in Focus Features and Working Title Films' new adaptation of Jane Austen’s Sense and Sensibility, from BAFTA nominated director Georgia Oakley (Little Bird, Blue Jean).